 Add details for the account that you want to create:

-- Name: the person’s name (will, for example, be used in Comment section)
+- Name: the person’s name (this name will, for example, be used in Comment section)

 - Email: the person’s email address.